Graubünden, die Wahlkreisen. Quelle: www.gr.ch/Kartenerstellung, GIS Kompetenzzentrum

 Conclusion

-The proportionality system gives every citizen a vote that counts, a representation of the people and by the people.
+The proportional representation system gives every citizen a vote that counts, ensuring representation of the people by the people.

 It is different for the government; the voter for a seat in the Senate first looks to the person.
 The Majorzsystem is based on ‘that the best may win’.
 Thus, there is a strong link between the voter and the politician.

-The electoral system is a relatively well-functioning construct of direct choices for individuals for the government and through parties for the Parliament.
+The electoral system is a relatively well-functioning construct that allows individuals to make direct choices for the government and through parties for the Parliament.

-Source: U. Häfelin, W. Haller, Parliament D. Thurnherr, Schweizerisches Bundesstaatsrecht, Basel 2020); A. Auer, Staatsrecht der schweizerischen Kantone, Bern, 2016).
+Source: U. Häfelin, W. Haller, D. Thurnherr, Schweizerisches Bundesstaatsrecht, Basel 2020); A. Auer, Staatsrecht der schweizerischen Kantone, Bern, 2016.